History of Asian art: Malaysian art

 Malaysian art is primarily composed of Malay art and Bornean art, holding similarities with the other styles from Southeast Asia, such that of Brunei, Indonesia, and Singapore.
 The history of art in Malaysia dates back to the Malay sultanates, with influences from Chinese, Indian and Islamic arts.

 Traditional Malaysian art is mainly centred on the crafts of carving, weaving, and silversmithing.
 Traditional art ranges from handwoven baskets from rural areas to the silverwork of the Malay courts.
 Common artworks included ornamental kris and beetle nut sets.
 Luxurious textiles known as Songket are made, as well as traditional patterned batik fabrics.
 Indigenous East Malaysians are known for their wooden masks.
 Malaysian art has expanded only recently, as before the 1950s Islamic taboos about drawing people and animals were strong.
 Textiles such as the batik, songket, Pua Kumbu, and tekat are used for decorations, often embroidered with a painting or pattern.
 Traditional jewelry was made from gold and silver adorned with gems, and, in East Malaysia, leather and beads were used to the same effect.

-Myanmarese art
+Myanmar art

 Art of Myanmar refers to visual art created in Myanmar (Burma).
 Ancient Burmese art was influenced by India and was often religious in nature, ranging from Hindu sculptures in the Thaton Kingdom to Theravada Buddhist images in the Sri Ksetra Kingdom.

 The Bagan period saw significant developments in many art forms from wall paintings and sculptures to stucco and wood carving.
 After a dearth of surviving art between the 14th and 16th century, artists created paintings and sculptures that reflect the Burmese culture.
 Burmese artists have been subjected to government interference and censorship, hindering the development of art in Myanmar.
 Burmese art reflects the central Buddhist elements including the mudra, Jataka tales, the pagoda, and Bodhisattva.